digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 ### STEP 09: Access SonarQube Through Web Browser

-Now, SonarQube installation & configuration has been completed.
+Now, SonarQube installation and configuration has been completed.
 It's time to access web console through the web browser.

 Provide the default administrator account username and password as admin / admin